Crime in Kenya: Terrorism

 Several persons (possibly tied to al-Qaeda) suspected of involvement with the 1998 East Africa Embassy attacks and the 2002 Kikambala attacks in Mombasa remain at large and potentially dangerous to tourists and Kenyans.

 At the urging of the Al-Shabaab militant group, a significant and increasing number of terrorist attacks in Kenya have been carried out by local Kenyans, many of whom are recent converts to Islam.
 Estimates in 2012 placed the figure of Kenyan fighters at around 10% of Al-Shabaab's total forces.

-Referred to as the "Kenyan Mujahideen" by Al-Shabaab's core members, the converts are typically young and overzealous, poverty making them easier targets for the outfit's recruitment activities.
+Referred to as the "Kenyan Mujahideen" by Al-Shabaab's core members, the converts are typically young and overzealous, and being impoverished makes them easier targets for the outfit's recruitment activities.
 Because the Kenyan insurgents have a different profile from the Somali and Arab militants that allows them to blend in with the general population of Kenya, they are also often harder to track.
 Reports suggest that Al-Shabaab is attempting to build an even more multi-ethnic generation of fighters in the larger region.

 One such recent convert who helped mastermind the Kampala bombings but now cooperates with the Kenyan police believes that in doing so, the group is essentially trying to use local Kenyans to do its "dirty work" for it while its core members escape unscathed.
 According to diplomats, Muslim areas in coastal Kenya and Tanzania, such as Mombasa and Zanzibar, are also especially vulnerable for recruitment.

 Drug abuse

 Drug abuse has become a major issue in Kenya, especially in Mombasa which is affected by this issue more than any other part of the country.
 Young men in their early 20s have been the most affected demographic.
 Women in Mombasa have held public protests, asking the government to move quickly to arrest young people using narcotics.

 In Mombasa and Kilindini, there are approximately 40 maskani (meaning "places" in Swahili) where drug abusers meet to share drugs.
 Bhang smoking has until recently been the drug of choice, but heroin injection is becoming increasingly popular.
-70 percent of drug abusers have admitted that they are using heroin.
+70 per cent of drug abusers have admitted that they are using heroin.

 In addition to drug abuse, the trafficking of illegal drugs in the country has become a major issue as well.
 An estimated US$100 million worth is trafficked within the country each year.